d3adp0et/Arch-dotfiles/README.md

 # arch-dotfiles
-a collection of my dotfiles for my arch x11 rice
+a collection of all dotfiles for my arch x11 rice